eclipse-archived/smarthome/docs/documentation/concepts/index.md

 Things expose their capabilities through **Channels**.
 Whether an installation takes advantage of a particular capability reflected by a Channel depends on whether it has been configured to do so.
 When you configure your system, you do not necessarily have to use every capability offered by a Thing.
-You can find out what Channels are available for a Thing by looking at the documentation of the Thing's **Binding**.
+You can find out what Channels are available for a Thing by looking at the documentation of the Thing's Binding.

-Bindings can be thought of as software adapters, making Things available to your home automation system.
+**Bindings** can be thought of as software adapters, making Things available to your home automation system.
+They are add-ons that provide a way to link Items to physical devices.
+They also abstract away the specific communications requirements of that device so that it may be treated more generically by the framework.

 **Items** represent capabilities that can be used by applications, either in user interfaces or in automation logic.
 Items have a **State** and they may receive commands.